 Response – Ships underway

-Fire and Rescue Marine Assessment Team
+Fire and Rescue Marine Assessment Team Location: Service Wide Officers

 The assessment team consists of Marine Command-trained personnel.
 Their role is to assess the needs of a marine incident underway to enable alongside crews to have the appropriate level of resources ready once the vessel is alongside.
 The team will transfer to the vessel in partnership with the Humberside Police Marine Protect Unit.
+FDS Station Managers are trained Marine Tac-Advisors to assist in extinguishing vessel.

 Welfare Arrangements

 The vehicle and facilities are mobilised upon request at any time by the incident commander.
-This can used for any incident such as for larger incidents or small, drawn-out incidents.
+This can be used for any incident such as for larger incidents or small, drawn-out incidents.

 - 2x Hand washing facilities